 In This Article

-Pink pepper is mainly used in cooking.
-It goes well with many dishes and goes perfectly with fish, prawns, scallops, white meat, grilled meats, salads or even sauces.
-Pink pepper also has many benefits for our health and it is used in herbal medicine to relieve high blood pressure, digestion problems, coughs and seasonal ailments.
-Pink pepper is also used in perfumery, and is part of the large family of spices and the Oriental olfactory family.
-The distillation of the berries makes it possible to obtain an essential oil, but it is also possible to carry out a CO2 extraction.
+Primarily used in cooking, pink pepper pairs beautifully with various dishes, including fish, prawns, scallops, white meat, grilled meats, salads, and sauces.
+With numerous health benefits, pink pepper is used in herbal medicine to alleviate high blood pressure, digestion issues, coughs, and seasonal ailments.
+In perfumery, pink pepper belongs to the extensive family of spices and the Oriental olfactory family.
+The distillation of its berries yields an essential oil, but CO2 extraction is also a viable option.

 Fun Fact: Although commonly referred to as "pink pepper," it is not a true pepper, but rather a dried berry from the Brazilian pepper tree (Schinus terebinthifolia).

 Pink Pepper's Distinct Olfactory Combinations